 One can also draw on the historical precedent of motor schema theory (Schmidt, 1982) in hypothesizing that analog perceptual motor knowledge structures that can control real actions over time (e.g. a schema for "twisting" objects) are involved here.
-The observations in Episode 3, for example, can be explained via what Clement (1994) has called a schema-driven imagistic simulation, as follows.
-(1) The subject has activated a somewhat general and permanent perceptual motor schema that can control the action of twisting real objects; the schema is capable of coordinating real actions and perceptual expectations.
+The observations in Episode 7, for example, can be explained via what Clement (1994) has called a schema-driven imagistic simulation, as follows.
+(1) The subject has activated a somewhat general and permanent perceptual motor schema that can control the action of twisting real objects; the schema is capable of coordinating real actions and perceptions over time and does this partly by generating action command trajectories and perceptual expectations.
 This capability allows it to generate imagery of anticipated actions and perceptual expectations in the absence of real objects and actions, presumably by driving presymbolic activity top down in some of the upper layers of the perceptual and motor systems.
 (2) The schema assimilates images of two rods of different lengths that are more specific and temporary.
 (3) The schema "runs through an action" of twisting over time vicariously without touching real objects, generating an imagistic simulation of twisting each rod, and the subject compares the anticipated effort required for each.
-Kosslyn's

-(1980) theory of static imagery is followed in referring to this last step as image interrogation and inspection, here extended to images of events and actions.
+Kosslyn's (1980) theory of static imagery is followed in referring to this last step as image interrogation and inspection, here extended to images of events and actions.